tidepool-org/handbook/Tidepool Core Values.md

 * Open user experience designs
 * Open regulatory quality system

-## Start small and iterate quickly
+## Start small and iterate quickly.

-We believe that the best path to a safety, efficacy, usability and functionality that matters is to start small and then iterate.
-For example, we may deliver a Minimum Viable Products (MVP), and then iterate based on feedback from our users in the real world.
+We believe that the best path to safety, efficacy, usability and functionality that matters is to start small and then iterate.
+For example, we may deliver a Minimum Viable Product (MVP), and then iterate based on feedback from our users in the real world.

 ## Embrace regulations, and help improve them.

 We operate in a highly regulated space, including FDA, HIPAA, CE and other regulations.
 Wherever we can, we will interpret regulations in a way that is best for PwD safety and efficacy.
-We will engage early and often with regulators, and whenever possible work with them to embrace modern software development techniques and processes.
+We will engage early and often with regulators, and work with them to embrace modern software development techniques and processes.

 ## We don't have all of the answers.

 As a company, we realize that we won't have all of the answers.
 That means that it's important for us to listen to our users, and iterate often based on their feedback.
-(See 'Start small and iterate quickly' above.)
+(See "Start small and iterate quickly" above.)

-It also means that we will make the underlying platform of our software available to other developers and innovators, and allow users to make their data available in whatever form they choose.
+It also means that we will make the underlying platform of our software available to other developers and innovators, and allow our users to access their data and make it available to other applications and services.

 It means that as employees, we embrace others' feedback.
 We admit our mistakes, are vocally self-critical, and help each other find ways to continue growing and improving over time.
 We put systems in place to help us improve our processes continuously.